contentauth/c2patool/README.md

 CAUTION: If the output file is the same as the source file, the tool will overwrite the source file.

-If you do not use the  `-o` or `--output` option, then the tool will display the generated manifest but will not save it to a file.
+If you do not use the `--output` / `-o` option, then the tool will display the generated manifest but will not save it to a file.

 #### Specifying a parent file

 A _parent file_ represents the state of the image before any edits were made.

-Specify a parent file as the argument to the `--parent`/`-p` option; for example:
+Specify a parent file as the argument to the `--parent` / `-p` option; for example:

 ```shell
 c2patool sample/image.jpg -m sample/test.json -p sample/c.jpg -o signed_image.jpg